fu4303/portfolio-vincentntang/README.md

 When you update the `speaking.json` file, it breaks the `/speaking` page

 Run `yarn clean` to remove the cache, `yarn dev` to rerun it again

+Make sure you name things correctly for image references on `/speaking`, the regeneration of cache files using `yarn dev` should take a minute on a macbook pro 2015

+image aspect ratio is 220px wide by 160px tall, when uploading images